-The session was billed as Landscapes Turned Red: The Pacifist’s Guide to Writing Authentic Battle Scenes.
-Now, I’ve written battle scenes set in 6th Century Britain (The Song-Sayer’s Lament), during the Anglo-Zulu War of 1879 (The Kraals of Ulundi) and various other periods, but for the panel session I chose to focus on the Waterloo battlefield scenes I’d written for The Last Campaign of Marianne Tambour.
+The session was actually billed as Landscapes Turned Red: The Pacifist’s Guide to Writing Authentic Battle Scenes.
+I guess I was invited to take part because I’ve written battle scenes set in 6th Century Britain (The Song-Sayer’s Lament), during the Anglo-Zulu War of 1879 (The Kraals of Ulundi) and various other periods, but for the panel session I chose to focus on the Waterloo battlefield scenes I’d written for The Last Campaign of Marianne Tambour.

 Most of us, I guess, would much rather be writing almost anything else, and I know lots of authors who absolutely dread taking their characters onto the battlefield even more than into the bedroom.
 And I share that trepidation.
 So what in heaven’s name possessed me to even think about writing a novel so thick with gore and conflict as this one.
 After all, the Waterloo Campaign saw Napoleon Bonaparte’s French army having to fight six battles over just four days – or seven battles over five days, depending on how you count (Charleroi, Gilly, Ligny, Quatre Bras, Genappe, Waterloo itself, and Wavre.